 \subsection{Simulations Evaluating Performance in Multi-stage Setting}

 In this subsection, we demonstrate the performance of the proposed pdWOLS approach when treatment decisions are made at multiple stages.
-We consider two different data generation procedures in order to follow previous literature, the one that the true treatment-free models does not have analytical form (misspecified treatment-free model) is presented in here in what we term Setting 1, and another simulation setting (Setting 2, where the treatment-free models can be computed analytically) is available in the Supplemental Material.
+We consider two different data generation procedures in order to follow previous literature.
+Setting 1, in which the true treatment-free model does not have an analytical closed-form (misspecified treatment-free model) is presented here.
+Setting 2, in which the treatment-free models can be computed analytically, is available in the Supplemental Material.